Where Does the Natural Gas ‘Bridge’ End?

 “I view natural gas and LNG as already part of the solution,” she said at the Atlantic Council's Global Energy Forum.
 “We’ll have some emissions throughout our value chain, but the benefit that we will have [for] overall CO2 emissions is actually 10 times the emissions that we will contribute.”

-The advent of the fracking boom caused natural gas prices to plummet, which has helped to rapidly shift coal out of the U.S. power system.
-Liquified natural gas (LNG) exports from the U.S. and Australia are now surging and making their way to several of the world’s top coal consuming countries.
+The advent of the fracking boom caused natural-gas prices to plummet, which has helped to rapidly shift coal out of the U.S. power system.
+Liquefied natural gas (LNG) exports from the U.S. and Australia are now surging and making their way to several of the world’s top coal consuming countries.

 But while a transition to natural gas is already underway, it’s unclear what the future of that fossil fuel will look like as policies shift and other, cleaner resources become more competitive.

-Adnan Amin, former director general of International Renewable Energy Agency (IRENA) and current senior fellow at the Harvard Kennedy School's Belfer Center, argued that the role of natural gas is being overstated in most forecasts.
+Adnan Amin, former director-general of International Renewable Energy Agency (IRENA) and current senior fellow at the Harvard Kennedy School's Belfer Center, argued that the role of natural gas is being overstated in most forecasts.

 “We have been talking about, for the last few years, gas as the bridge,” Amin said during Abu Dhabi Sustainability Week.
 “There is an inevitability about bridges, which is that sooner or later you get to the end of the bridge."

-The combination of artificial intelligence, smart grid technologies and energy storage are undermining the argument that gas is needed to manage the intermittency of renewable energy resources, Amin noted.
+The combination of artificial intelligence, smart grid technologies and energy storage is undermining the argument that gas is needed to manage the intermittency of renewable energy resources, Amin noted.
 The geopolitics of natural gas and rising global emissions are also challenging previously held assumptions around what the optimal energy mix should be.

-A recent study published in the scientific journal Environmental Research Letters found that natural gas use has grown so quickly that emissions from gas over the past six years have surpassed the decline in emissions from a reduced use of coal.
-The study found that fossil fuel emissions grew at a slower rate in 2019 than in previous years, but did not account for methane emissions from fossil fuel production and shipping.
+A recent study published in the scientific journal Environmental Research Letters found that natural-gas use has grown so quickly that emissions from gas over the past six years have surpassed the decline in emissions resulting from a reduced use of coal.
+The study found that fossil fuel emissions grew at a slower rate in 2019 than in previous years but did not account for methane emissions from fossil fuel production and shipping.

-Economic and environmental factors are now prompting a number of U.S. cities and utilities to put bans on new natural gas infrastructure.
-Last week, the California Public Utilities Commission launched a new regulatory proceeding “to manage the state’s transition away from natural gas-fueled technologies to meet California’s decarbonization goals."
+Economic and environmental factors are now prompting a number of U.S. cities and utilities to impose bans on new natural-gas infrastructure.
+Last week, the California Public Utilities Commission launched a new regulatory proceeding “to manage the state’s transition away from natural-gas-fueled technologies to meet California’s decarbonization goals."

 The bridge may be longer than it seems

-The cost of wind and solar have decreased dramatically over the past decade, to the point where renewables are now cheaper than new-build natural gas plants in many parts of the world.
-According to Wood Mackenzie, solar be able to out-compete new gas-fired plants virtually everywhere on a levelized cost basis by the year 2023.
+The cost of wind and solar have decreased dramatically over the past decade, to the point where renewables are now cheaper than new-build natural-gas plants in many parts of the world.
+According to Wood Mackenzie, solar may be able to out-compete new gas-fired plants virtually everywhere on a levelized cost basis by the year 2023.

 Within the next decade, renewables are expected to be cheaper than even existing gas plants, prompting the question of stranded assets.

 And it's not just happening in high-income parts of the world.
-Renewables are already cheaper to build and use than existing natural gas plant in several of the markets where Enel operates, Enel Green Power CEO Antonio Cammisecra said in a phone interview.
+Renewables are already cheaper to build and use than existing natural-gas plants in several of the markets where Enel operates, Enel Green Power CEO Antonio Cammisecra said in a phone interview.

-“In many countries, we observe that it is more convenient to build new wind or solar than operate existing thermal assets,” Cammisecrea said.
-“This is really just the start of a big, big phenomenon that is happening in major economies, but also in emerging countries where we invest.”
+“In many countries, we observe that it is more convenient to build new wind or solar than operate existing thermal assets,” Cammisecra said.
+“This is really just the start of a big, big phenomenon that is happening in major economies but also in emerging countries where we invest.”

-Yet despite the growing scruitiny of natural gas investments, Marco Alverà, CEO of Italian gas company Snam S.p.A., doesn’t see global gas demand plummeting anytime soon and pushed back on Amin’s assertion that the natural gas “bridge” is nearing its end.
+Yet despite the growing scrutiny being directed at natural-gas investments, Marco Alverà, CEO of Italian gas company Snam S.p.A., doesn’t see global gas demand plummeting anytime soon and pushed back on Amin’s assertion that the natural gas “bridge” is nearing its end.

 Alverà noted on stage in Abu Dhabi that IRENA’s own reports put renewable energy penetration at just over 50 percent in 2050 under the most ambitious deployment scenario.
 That means roughly half of the global energy mix will still come from hydrocarbons, according to the renewable energy agency’s research.